vkubiv/operation_result/README.md

-## Why an other implementation of Result pattern?
+## Why another implementation of the Result pattern?

-This package arise from the need to specify expected errors from API calls and handle them in a more convenient way.
+This package arises from the need to specify expected errors from API calls and handle them in a more convenient way.
-Original workaround was to use comments on function signature:
+The original workaround was to use comments on the function signature:

 ```dart
 // Throws Unauthorized, InvalidFormField
 Future<Profile> editProfile(EditProfile editProfile) async
 ```
-But comments are not checked neither by compiler nor on runtime.
+But comments are not checked either by the compiler or on runtime.
 So they become outdated and not reliable.

-With operation_result package errors can be specified in the next way:
+With the operation_result package errors can be specified in the next way:

 ```dart
 AsyncResult<Profile, Errors2<Unauthorized, InvalidFormField>> editProfile(